 The Oversight Subcommittee will meet one time in the Greater Vancouver area.
-Columbia River Crossing project staff will describe the shut-down process; discuss document archiving and whether any documents were shredded; outline costs, implications for personnel, contractual obligations, and whether the states will need to repay federal funds expended to-date.
+Columbia River Crossing project staff will describe the shut-down process, outline costs, implications for personnel, and contractual obligations.
 They will update the Subcommittee members on the status of the U.S. Coast Guard permit and mitigation agreements.
 They will also discuss how work already completed on the project may be available for use if and when the project is re-opened in the future.